alerner1/devinitely-client/README.md

     * update backend accordingly
     * design and implement components so it automatically updates the checklist when you upload the corresponding file and you can redownload said files later

-WEDNESDAY:

-* Update design
 * Customize colors/theme
 * Plan presentation

 ////

 TODOS:

-* mark checklist as done
-* show action items for only up to next three
-* figure out sorting for checklist, notes, job leads
+* DONE figure out sorting for checklist, notes, job leads
-* date value in edit form
+* phone contact info for job lead
+* DONE move checklist items